$200 per team.

 a.
-All teams must have the same jerseys/shirt with player’s number on the front and back. (jerseys can be, football jersey, T-shirts, compression shirt, or sleeveless shirts are the only choices of acceptable jerseys.
+All teams must have the same jerseys/shirt. (jerseys can be, football jersey, T-shirts, compression shirt, or sleeveless shirts are the only choices of acceptable jerseys.
 No player will be allowed to participate without a shirt.
+Teams jerseys must match.

 b.
 A mouthpiece is required.
 No player will be allowed to participate without a mouthpiece.